maxchampoux/fx4biz-rest/README.md

 Method: GET
 URL: /transfer/{transfer_id}
 ```
-Request information on a particular [transfer](#transfer_object) that has been credited or debited to a wallet.
+Request information on a particular transfer that has been credited or debited to a wallet.
+As a response to this query, you will receive the details of the [Transfer Object](#transfer_object).

 ## <a id="delete-account"></a> Delete account ##